Vera-Firefly/Pojav-Glow-Worm/README.md

 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
-* Pojav Beta·Zink does not support IOS
+* Pojav Glow·Worm does not support IOS

-## Getting Pojav Beta Zink
+## Getting Pojav Glow·Worm

 You can get PojavLauncher via three methods:

-1. You can get the prebuilt app from [stable releases](https://github.com/Vera-Firefly/Pojav-Beta-Zink/releases) or [automatic builds](https://github.com/Vera-Firefly/Pojav-Beta-Zink/actions).
+1. You can get the prebuilt app from [stable releases](https://github.com/Vera-Firefly/Pojav-Glow-Worm/releases) or [automatic builds](https://github.com/Vera-Firefly/Pojav-Glow-Worm/actions).

 2. You can [build](#building) from source.
 ## Building